Universal Corporation

 Scan Results

 Daily timeframeUniversal Corporation, a business-to-business agriproducts company, provides leaf tobacco and plant-based ingredients to food and beverage end markets worldwide.
-The $1.29B market capitalization puts UVV squarely in small-cap range for its industry.
+At a $1.32B market cap, Universal Corporation ranks as a small-cap company within consumer defensive.
 The company operates in two segments, Tobacco Operations and Ingredients Operations.

 Market Cap